tangentsoft/pidp8i/README.md

     from DEC's book "101 BASIC Computer Games."
 These are normally installed to `RKB0:` as `*.BA`, thus the option's name.

+    (We considered naming it `--without-basic-games-and-demos`, but
+    that's too long, and it can't be `--without-basic` because that implies that it is the OS/8 BASIC subsystem that is being left out, which is not the case.)

 *   **--without-cc8** - Leave out Ian Schofield's native OS/8 CC8
     compiler normally installed to `RKA0:`